JeffreyChan0913/optimization/README.md

 Result below is using the following configuration:

-1.Number of Monte Carlo iteration: 500
+1. Number of Monte Carlo iteration: 500
-2.Number of thread: 10
+2. Number of thread: 10
-3.Gradient descent iteration: 5000
+3. Gradient descent iteration: 5000
-4.Number of trail (data sets): 100
+4. Number of trail (data sets): 100
-5.Number of observation (number of row for the generated data): 1000 6.Gradient descent $\alpha$: 0.0001
+5. Number of observation (number of row for the generated data): 1000
+6. Gradient descent $\alpha$: 0.0001
-7.Number of data sets (same as number of test run): 100 8.Number of observations for each data set: 1000 9.Number of coefficient: 3
+7. Number of data sets (same as number of test run): 100
+8. Number of observations for each data set: 1000
+9. Number of coefficient: 3
-10.Y intercept: Yes
+10 .Y intercept: Yes
-11.Train test split: 70/30
+11 .Train test split: 70/30

 **Train error** plot
 ![screenshot](resource/0521mc_gd_MSE_train.png)